amin-nejad/mimic-readmission-prediction/README.md

 # mimic-readmission-prediction

-This repository contains the code for the downstream readmission prediction task.
+This repository contains the code for a downstream readmission prediction task related to models trained using https://github.com/amin-nejad/mimic-text-generation.
+The task is to identify patients from the MIMIC-III dataset who will have an unplanned readmission within 30 days using only their discharge summaries.

 Follow the steps below:

 1. Install the environment